Morris Bishop: The Best of Bishop

+Limericks

-Bishop's obituary in The New York Times called Bishop an "authority" on limericks, and a very facile composer of them; Richard Armour wrote that he was "the only writer of light verse who has had any marked success with them in recent years".
+His obituary in The New York Times called Bishop an "authority" on limericks, and a very facile composer of them; Richard Armour wrote that he was "the only writer of light verse who has had any marked success with them in recent years".
 He wrote them prolifically: 29 appear in Spilt Milk, 28 in The Best of Bishop, and several even in his pseudonymous novel The Widening Stain (see below).
 The literary scholar William S. Baring-Gould wrote that Bishop was "one of the great masters of the contemporary limerick".
 Louis Untermeyer wrote that Bishop "has achieved the almost impossible: he has composed dozens of limericks that are decent but, nevertheless, funny".
 Similarly, the cultural critic Gershon Legman called him "the unquestionable modern master in the clean limerick line" (and also praised him for "one of the most penetrating articles written 'On the Limerick'").